aaronkaka/commonjs-react-components/README.md

     > webpack -p

-In the consuming app, event the scriptinclude:
+In the consuming app, event the script include target container:

     document.body.dispatchEvent(
         new CustomEvent('scriptinclude', {